 TransAdvocate.com was created by Marti Abernathey.
-The TransAdvocate exists to give a voice for transgender advocates in the ever growing blogosphere.
+The TransAdvocate exists to give a voice to trans advocates in a new media environment.
 Cristan Williams is the TransAdvocate’s managing editor.

 The TransAdvocate is news and commentary from a boots-on-the-ground trans advocate perspective.
 We tend to support gonzo-style journalism because we report on issues affecting the quality of life for members of our community.